Methods: Measuring Health

 After reading this chapter, you will be able to:

-1. Describe the range of available health indicators and be able to define:
+1. Describe the important sources of available health data and be able to recognize the advantages and disadvantages of each (MCC 78-2)

 2. Describe a range of subjective measures of health: